jfortner753/synthergy-engine-output/README.md

 ## 📜 License

 Outputs in this repository are available under a permissive license for review, study, and sharing.
 Core engine code and configurations remain proprietary.
+Available for licensing.